-You can achieve this by making your documentation user-friendly, easy to navigate and easily searchable.
+You can achieve this by making your documentation user-friendly, easy to navigate, and easily searchable.
 Using Posts Table Pro as your WordPress knowledge base plugin will help with this.
 This will help customers to self-serve and find answers themselves.

 Choose a suitable support platform

 Think of the best way for customers to contact you for support.
 This might be a live chat plugin on your website.
 It might be a phone helpline.
-Or it might be a support request form, created using a contact form plugin such as Gravity Forms or Contact Form 7.
+Or it might be a support request form, created using a contact forms plugin such as Gravity Forms or Contact Form 7.
 This might send you an email, or it might feed into a full ticketing system.
 You can integrate any of these options with your WordPress knowledge base.

 Whichever option you choose, make it accessible to your customers without being too easy.
 I know it sounds harsh, but making it too easy encourages them to be lazy.
 Research suggests that most customers self-service, as this is quicker than contacting you and waiting for a response.

 Place the 'Request Support' links AFTER your knowledge base articles and search results.
-Customers should have to search for a solution, and look through the articles.
+Customers should have to search for a solution and look through the articles.
 They should only contact your support team if this process fails.
 Don't shoot yourself in the foot by making the support link too obvious!

-8. Create a hidden, password protected WordPress knowledge base
+8. Create a hidden, password-protected WordPress knowledge base

-Finally, I'll provide some tips on how to hide your knowledge base from public view.
+Finally, I'll provide some tips on how to hide your knowledge base from the public view.
 This is useful if your knowledge base is part of your main website, but you want to restrict the documentation to existing customers only.

 The Password Protected Categories WordPress plugin hides your knowledge base and documentation.
 Simply install this simple plugin, create a main category for your knowledge base, and select the 'Password protected' option.
 You can then add 1 or more passwords - customers must enter a correct password to access the restricted knowledge base.

 After that, it's up to you how to share access to the knowledge base.
 You could include the password in the order confirmation email or include it with your product.
 Or you could use a plugin such as Contact Form 7 to add a 'Request access' form to your website.
-People can submit the form, provide evidence of their purchase, and you can then send them the password.
+People can submit the form, and provide evidence of their purchase, and you can then send them the password.
 Either way, this is a simple way to hide and protect your WordPress knowledge base.